SOwens/example-compiler/src/README.md

-- _shrinkImmediates.ml_: Removes all constants that don't fit into 32 bits (since that's the maximum size of an immediate on x86-64), possibly introducing assignments to temporary variables .
+- _shrinkImmediates.ml_: Removes all constants that don't fit into 32 bits (since that's the maximum size of an immediate on x86-64), possibly introducing assignments to temporary variables.
 - _liveVarAnalysis.ml_: Performs live variable analysis, and removes unused assignments.
 - _regAlloc.ml_: Perform register allocation.
 This changes all identifiers from named variables to registers and stack offsets.
-- _linearistCFG.ml_: Flatten the CFG, introducing labels and branches.
+- _lineariseCFG.ml_: Flatten the CFG, introducing labels and branches.

-Backend
+Back end
 -------
 - _x86.ml_: An AST for the small subset of x86-64 that the compiler generates.
-  Incudes a printer for it in NASM syntax.
+  Includes a printer for it in NASM syntax.
 - _instrSelX86.ml_: Generate x86 code.

 Misc